17 Easy Ways To Cure Writer’s Block Fast And Start Writing

 For me, it happens because I get lazy and find reasons or excuses to do something else other than to start writing.

-For someone else, it might be that being a perfectionist causes creative problems or that even fear can result in being creatively blocked.
+For someone else, being a perfectionist might cause creative problems or even fear, which can result in creative block.

 It could also be caused by the time not being right.
 You desperately want to write another chapter, but it’s eleven-thirty at night.